kayween/kayween.github.io/_blogs/matrix-quadratic-equation.md

 ## The General Case

 Now we are ready to tackle the general form of the matrix quadratic equation \eqref{eq:symmetric-equation}.
-The idea is exactly the same as in the univariate case: completing the square.
+The idea is based on completing the square.
 Observe that the equation \eqref{eq:symmetric-equation} can be rewritten as
 \\[
 \big(\Av^{\frac12} \Xv + \tfrac12 \Av^{-\frac12} \Bv\big)^\top